turboskomorokh/Flux/README.md

 sudo apt install libboost-all-dev
 ```

-Instead if you care and don't want to have the full version of libboost on your disk
+Instead, if you care and don't want to have the full version of libboost on your disk

 ```shell
 sudo apt install libboost-system-dev libboost-log-dev libboost-coroutine-dev libboost-stacktrace-dev